Accenture/aada/README.md

 # AADA
 Accenture Active Directory Authenticator

+## Release information
+The current release is 0.1.3, published May 12, 2020.

 ## What is this?
 This tool uses your Accenture enterprise id (your.email@accenture.com) to request a SAML token from Active Directory that is exchanged for a set of